josmar-crwdstffng/angular/aio/content/guide/docs-style-guide.md

 ### JSON files

-The `<code-example>` component cannot display portions of a JSON file because JSON forbids comments.
+The `code-example` component cannot display portions of a JSON file because JSON forbids comments.
-However, you can display an entire JSON file by referencing it in the `<code-example>` `src` attribute.
+However, you can display an entire JSON file by referencing it in the `src` attribute of the `code-example` element.

 For large JSON files, you could copy the nodes-of-interest into Markdown backticks, but as it's easy to mistakenly create invalid JSON that way, consider creating a JSON partial file with the fragment you want to display.